code-vicar/rpm/README.md

 ## install

-The install will download git-url dependencies into a roku_modules directory
+Install will download git-url dependencies into a roku_modules directory

 if the -h (--hard) flag is provided, the downloaded packages will also be copied into the source and components folders